 Price of a Telescope for Travel

-You can pick up a cheap travel telescope for under $100.
+You can pick up a cheap portable refractor for under $100.
 But, it’s worth paying more to get the most satisfaction from your investment.
 While on the move, you’ll want something easy to pack and go but also optics that make it worthwhile.

-In terms of refractors, Dickinson in his practical guide NightWatch, recommends — apochromatic refractors, in the 4 inch or less range, for easy portability.
+Refractors make the best portable telescope for stargazing because of their lightweight compact design.
+Dickinson in his practical guide NightWatch, recommends the apochromatic refractors, in the 4-inch or less range.

 The Orion EON 80 ED Apochromatic Refractor packs a big punch in a small package.
 Featu… [More]